HOME • SEARCH • EMAIL • ABOUT

 Botany

 Bangkal is a smooth tree, 7 to 16 meters high.
 The leaves are leathery, elliptic to oblong-ovate, 11 to 25 centimeters long, blunt-tipped and rounded or heart-shaped at the base.
 Stipules are green, ovate to elliptic, 1 to 3 centimeters long.
 Flowers heads are solitary, peduncles and terminal, 4 to 5 centimeters in diameter.
-Flowers are white.
+Flowers are fragrant, round, yellow or orange with white spikes.

 Distribution